ValerioS05/pj1nuraghe/README.md

     Also the video give a great insight of what we are speaking about!

-## Here is a Practical way to explain what my idea was at the beginning
+## Here is a Practical way to explain the skeleton and what my idea was at the beginning
 ![screenshot of what was my idea at the beginning for desktop and tablets](/assets/images/screendesk.png)
 ![screenshot of what was my idea at the beginning for mobile](/assets/images/screenmobile.png)

-- `screenshots` : used balsamic to help myself to get an initial idea and how to approach the development
+- `screenshots` : used [balsamiq](https://valerios05.github.io/pj1nuraghe/) to help myself to get an initial idea and how to approach the development